Randomized interventional effects in semicompeting risks, with application to a hematopoietic cell transplantation study: Application to a hematopoietic cell transplantation study

-We consider two estimands in this study.
-The first is the interventional effects estimand, where we assume that the hazard of relapse (not distinguishing the source of relapse) in survivors is identical to that in the MUD-HCT group.
+To answer the causal questions, we evaluate three counterfactual CIFs of death: $F(t;0,0)$, $F(t;1,1)$, and $F(t;0,1)$.
+We consider two types of estimands in this study.
+The first is the interventional effects estimand, in which we assume that the marginal hazard of relapse in survivors in the hypothetical world is identical to that in the Haplo-HCT group (marginalizing over GVHD status).
 In contrast, the hazards of other events remain natural.
-The second is the conditional interventional effects estimand, where we assume that the conditional hazards from transplantation to relapse and from GVHD to relapse in survivors are held at the level under MUD-HCT.
-This conditional version estimand can also be interpreted as natural effects (path-specific effects) by considering two sets of paths: all paths into relapse and all other paths.
+The second is the conditional interventional effects estimand, in which we hold the conditional hazard of relapse in the hypothetical world at the level observed under Haplo-HCT (conditional on GVHD status).
+This conditional version of the estimand can also be interpreted as natural effects (path-specific effects) by making an intervention on one of the two sets of paths: all paths leading to relapse and all other paths.
 The draw of the relapse process is unconditional on GVHD for the first estimand and conditional on GVHD for the second estimand.